 The most common causes are medical conditions such as infections, medications or drug withdrawal.

 Making an accurate assessment relies on a collateral history to determine the patient's premorbid level of function.
 There are very useful cognitive function screening tools - eg, the abbreviated mental test score and the confusion assessment method.
 The mental tests should be performed regularly and on all high-risk patients.
 However, it may not be appropriate or possible to do these tests on a sick patient.

 Only some of these symptoms may be present.
 The symptoms may coincide with underlying dementia - which is common.
-The diagnosis is still clinical and criteria are set out by the International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10) as illustrated in the next section.

 - Conscious level.